Airlectric/Web_Development/README.md

 ## Features

-- **3D CAD Model Viewer**: Visitors can rotate the drone model 360 degrees, zoom in and out, and view it from different perspectives.
-- **Feature Highlights**: The website highlights various features of the passenger drone through text descriptions and accompanying visuals.
 - **Responsive Design**: The website is designed to be responsive and accessible on different devices and screen sizes.
 - **Vanilla JavaScript Version**: The Vanilla JavaScript version of the website uses native JavaScript features for interactivity and manipulation of the 3D model.
 - **jQuery Version**: The jQuery version of the website utilizes the jQuery library for enhanced interactivity and simplified DOM manipulation.

 ## Contents

-The repository contains the following files and directories:
+The repository contains the following files each directories:

-- **index.html**: The main HTML file that serves as the entry point for the website.
+- **.html**: The main HTML file that serves as the entry point for the website.
-- **css/**: A directory containing the CSS stylesheets for the website.
+- **css/**: The CSS stylesheets for the website.
-- **js/vanilla-js/**: A directory containing the JavaScript files for the Vanilla JavaScript version.
+- **js/vanilla-js/**: The JavaScript files for the Vanilla JavaScript version.
 - **js/jquery/**: A directory containing the JavaScript files for the jQuery version.
-- **assets/**: A directory for storing any additional assets used in the website (e.g., images, textures).
+- **assets/**: Additional assets used in the website (e.g., images, textures).

 ## Installation